Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

-This study aims to systematically analyze the association between location descriptions and specific types of crime, using spatiotemporal data to identify high-risk locations and crime types, thereby providing a basis for targeted crime prevention strategies.
+This study aims to systematically analyze the association between location descriptions[[5]](#footnote5) and specific types of crime, using spatiotemporal data [[6]](#footnote6)to identify high-risk locations and crime types, thereby providing a basis for targeted crime prevention strategies.

 In addition, this study will choose Chicago as the representative city.
 Chicago is a large, diverse city with a wide range of socio-economic conditions, environmental settings, and urban layouts, making it an ideal microcosm for studying crime patterns that can be extrapolated to other urban areas.
 The city has a long history of detailed crime data collection, providing a rich temporal dataset essential for analyzing trends and patterns over time.
 Known for its significant crime rates, Chicago serves as a critical area of study for understanding the underlying factors and developing effective crime prevention strategies.
 Furthermore, the city experiences a broad spectrum of crime types, from violent crimes to property crimes, allowing for a comprehensive analysis of how different crimes correlate with specific location descriptions.